tariqmassaoudi/tariqmassaoudi.com/content/blog/psychology-principles/index.md

 ## **3. The Peter Principle: Rising to the Level of Incompetence**

-Think about Sarah, the brilliant software developer who was a wizard with code but floundered when she was promoted to lead a team.
-Her story is a classic example of the Peter Principle.
-She was excellent in her role as a developer, but managing a team required a different set of skills that she hadn’t yet mastered.
+Consider Alex, a top-performing sales associate in a retail company.
+His exceptional sales record led to a promotion to sales manager.
+However, managing a team, unlike closing sales deals, wasn't his forte.
+Alex's struggle in his new role is a textbook example of the Peter Principle: excelling in one position doesn't guarantee competence in a higher role.

 **Practical Application**: Assess your own career path.
 Are you equipped for your current role, or is there a skill gap you need to address?